jadecobra/python_tdd_exercises/source/functions/functions_passthrough.rst

           self.assertEqual(functions.passthrough(set), False)
           self.assertEqual(functions.passthrough(dict), False)

-  the terminal shows an :doc:`/exceptions/AssertionError` for each line until I make the input match the output, proving that the passthrough function I have defined returns the input it is given.
+  the terminal shows an :ref:`AssertionError` for each line until I make the input match the output, proving that the passthrough function I have defined returns the input it is given.
 Hooray!
 I am genius again